 * Leave someone on the lurch – to put someone in a difficult situation (deixar alguém na mão, em maus lençóis)

 Bob asked me not to tell my friend Julie that she went out with another girl.
-He really put me on the lurch, how can I hide this from her?
+He really left me on the lurch, how can I hide this from her?

 * On the rocks – to experience some difficulties in a relationship (na corda bamba)